Country or Region | |

 ![]() Penalties deconstructedPenalties only for unlawful/illegal abortions |

-PenaltiesIllegal termination of pregnancy Article 150 (1) Anyone who, contrary to the regulations governed by which are abortions, carries out an abortion, commences with carrying out an abortion or assists a pregnant woman in termination of her pregnancy with her consent, shall be sentenced to three months to three years of imprisonment.
-(2) Anyone who carries out or commences with carrying out an abortion without consent of the pregnant woman and, if she is younger than 16, without her consent and a written agreement by her parents, adoptive parents or guardians, shall be sentenced to one to eight years of imprisonment.
-(3) Should it happen that, due to the acts referred to in Paragraphs 1 and 2 of this Article, the woman subjected to abortion die or her health be heavily impaired or another serious bodily injury be inflicted upon her, the offender shall be sentenced for the offence referred to in Paragraph 1 of this Article to six months to six years of imprisonment and for the offence referred to in Paragraph 2 of this Article to two to twelve years of imprisonment.
+PenaltiesWhoever, in violation of the regulations governing the termination of pregnancy, carries out an abortion with the pregnant woman’s consent, starts carrying out an abortion or assists a pregnant woman in terminating her pregnancy shall be punished by a prison sentence for a term from three months to three years.
+(2) Whoever carries out or starts carrying out an abortion without the consent of a pregnant woman and, where she is younger than eighteen, without her consent or a written approval of her parent, adoptive parent or guardian shall be punished by a prison sentence for a term from one to eight years.
+(3) Where, due to an offence set forth in paragraphs 1 and 2 of this Article, the woman subjected to abortion dies or her health is heavily impaired or another serious bodily injury is inflicted upon her, the perpetrator shall be punished for the offence set forth in paragraph 1 of this Article by a prison sentence for a term from six months to six years and for the offence set forth in paragraph 2 of this Article by a prison sentence for a term from two to twelve years.
+A fine in the amount of ten to twenty times the minimum amount wages in Montenegro will be punished by a health worker if: 1) terminates the pregnancy of a minor or a person under guardianship contrary to Article 5 of this Law; 2) terminate the pregnancy with the motive of choosing the sex (Article 18, paragraph 2); 3) uses early genetic tests to determine gender without the risk of hereditary diseases indicated exclusively by clinical geneticists (Article 18, paragraph 3); 4) after termination of pregnancy does not provide adequate health supervision (Article 21).
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.
+Source document: WHO Abortion Care Guideline (page 62) |

-PenaltiesIllegal termination of pregnancy Article 150 (1) Anyone who, contrary to the regulations governed by which are abortions, carries out an abortion, commences with carrying out an abortion or assists a pregnant woman in termination of her pregnancy with her consent, shall be sentenced to three months to three years of imprisonment.
-(2) Anyone who carries out or commences with carrying out an abortion without consent of the pregnant woman and, if she is younger than 16, without her consent and a written agreement by her parents, adoptive parents or guardians, shall be sentenced to one to eight years of imprisonment.
-(3) Should it happen that, due to the acts referred to in Paragraphs 1 and 2 of this Article, the woman subjected to abortion die or her health be heavily impaired or another serious bodily injury be inflicted upon her, the offender shall be sentenced for the offence referred to in Paragraph 1 of this Article to six months to six years of imprisonment and for the offence referred to in Paragraph 2 of this Article to two to twelve years of imprisonment.
+PenaltiesWhoever, in violation of the regulations governing the termination of pregnancy, carries out an abortion with the pregnant woman’s consent, starts carrying out an abortion or assists a pregnant woman in terminating her pregnancy shall be punished by a prison sentence for a term from three months to three years.
+(2) Whoever carries out or starts carrying out an abortion without the consent of a pregnant woman and, where she is younger than eighteen, without her consent or a written approval of her parent, adoptive parent or guardian shall be punished by a prison sentence for a term from one to eight years.
+(3) Where, due to an offence set forth in paragraphs 1 and 2 of this Article, the woman subjected to abortion dies or her health is heavily impaired or another serious bodily injury is inflicted upon her, the perpetrator shall be punished for the offence set forth in paragraph 1 of this Article by a prison sentence for a term from six months to six years and for the offence set forth in paragraph 2 of this Article by a prison sentence for a term from two to twelve years.
+A fine in the amount of ten to twenty times the minimum amount wages in Montenegro will be punished by a health worker if: 1) terminates the pregnancy of a minor or a person under guardianship contrary to Article 5 of this Law; 2) terminate the pregnancy with the motive of choosing the sex (Article 18, paragraph 2); 3) uses early genetic tests to determine gender without the risk of hereditary diseases indicated exclusively by clinical geneticists (Article 18, paragraph 3); 4) after termination of pregnancy does not provide adequate health supervision (Article 21).
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.
+Source document: WHO Abortion Care Guideline (page 62) |

-PenaltiesCriminal Code Illegal termination of pregnancy Article 150 (2) Anyone who carries out or commences with carrying out an abortion without consent of the pregnant woman and, if she is younger than 16, without her consent and a written agreement by her parents, adoptive parents or guardians, shall be sentenced to one to eight years of imprisonment."
+PenaltiesWhoever carries out or starts carrying out an abortion without the consent of a pregnant woman and, where she is younger than eighteen, without her consent or a written approval of her parent, adoptive parent or guardian shall be punished by a prison sentence for a term from one to eight years.
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.
+Source document: WHO Abortion Care Guideline (page 62) |